 - track progress through completion of the honors program.

-- All honors coursework must be approved in advance by the Undergraduate Director or Directors of the Honors program (Dr. Jared Novick and Dr. Matt Goupell) or Honors Thesis advisor;
+- All honors coursework must be approved in advance by the Undergraduate Director or Directors of the Honors program (Dr. Jared Novick and Dr. Matt Goupell) or Honors Thesis advisor; and

 - The seminar courses may include a graduate course, provided the student first gains permission of the course instructor and the Assistant Dean of the College offering the course before enrolling.